kubecost/docs/custom-prom.md

 ### Recording rules

+> **Note**: This step is optional.
+If you do not set up Kubecost's CPU usage recording rule, Kubecost will fall back to a [PromQL subquery](https://prometheus.io/blog/2019/01/28/subquery-support/) which may put unnecessary load on your Prometheus.

+Kubecost-bundled Prometheus includes a recording rule used to calculate CPU usage max, a critical component of the request right-sizing recommendation functionality.
-Add the recording rules to reduce query load: <https://github.com/kubecost/cost-analyzer-helm-chart/blob/v1.102/kubecost.yaml#L399>
+Add the recording rules to reduce query load [here](https://github.com/kubecost/cost-analyzer-helm-chart/blob/v1.102/kubecost.yaml#L399).

 Alternatively, if your environment supports serviceMonitors and prometheusRules, pass these values to your Helm install: